scikit-hep/awkward/docs-src/how-to-math-reducing.md

 [ak.any](https://awkward-array.readthedocs.io/en/latest/_auto/ak.any.html) returns “logical or” of the [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) elements over a given axis.

+This operation returns `False` for an empty list.

 This operation is similar to NumPy's [any](https://docs.scipy.org/doc/numpy/reference/generated/numpy.any.html).

 [![Any at axis](img/any.svg)](img/any.svg)